 Finally, whilst a common feature of most modern carabiners, look for carabiners that have a keylock nose (rather than a hooked nose).
 That makes unclipping them and cleaning a route a great deal easier.

-How many quickdraws do you need?
 This will depend entirely on the number of bolts on a route.
 In fact, the best sport climbing guidebooks will even tell you how many bolts there are on a route.

 To cover most eventualities you’re going to need 10 to 12 quickdraws.
 If your local crags are dominated by shorter routes, you may get away with less draws in your quiver.
 But do bear in mind that if you venture to new crags, you may be left consistently short of enough draws to climb safely.